Holomorphic curves in exploded manifolds: Kuranishi structure: Structure of the ambient moduli stack of stable curves

-In this section, we shall work towards describing what an embedded Kuranishi structure is by describing basic properties of the moduli stack $\Ms$ of $\C\infty1$ curves, concentrating mostly on the well behaved open substack $\Msw\subset\Ms$ of stable $\C\infty1$ curves.
-We shall use the notation $\Mod\subset \Msw$ for the moduli stack of stable holomorphic curves.
+In this section, we work towards describing embedded Kuranishi structures by first describing basic properties of the ambient moduli stack $\Ms$ of $\C\infty1$ not-necessarily-holomorphic curves, concentrating on a well-behaved open substack $\Msw\subset\Ms$ of stable $\C\infty1$ curves.
+We use $\Mod\subset \Msw$ for the moduli stack of stable holomorphic curves.